The Secret to Keeping Mice out of Your RV or Home

 Well, I can honestly say that we are keeping mice out of our RV because of the Mint Oil we put out.
-The reason I say that is becaue we are parked on a grain farm, and grain farms attract mice, it’s just what they do.
+The reason I say that is because we are parked on a grain farm, and grain farms attract mice, it’s just what they do.

 Another reason is that since we’ve placed the mint oil in our RV the mouse activity around our RV has remained consistent.
 For instance, the shop we are parked 3 feet from has mice, I’ve seen them.
-In fact Katie saw 2 in the shop just yesterday.
-The other barns holding equipment around our RV also have mice, and they don’t have food in them like we do.
+In fact, Katie saw 2 in the shop just yesterday.
+The other barns holding equipment around our RV also have mice, and they don’t have food in them as we do.

 I hope you found this information helpful, and if you are dealing with a mouse problem I truly hope this will help get them out of your home and back wherever they came from.

 Our main tip when it comes to using mint oil to deter mice is to make sure you use enough.
 From what we read (and experienced the first time around), those that didn’t find success using it didn’t use enough or place it around enough areas.
 Since our second round of adding mint oil throughout our RV, we’ve been mice free!

 You can read my other post, how to naturally deter mice with Peppermint Essential Oil over on the GGE website, that dives deeper into why this works, along with cotton ball alternative solutions.

 Have you had a mouse problem in your home or RV?
 If so, how did you handle it?
 We would love to hear about your experiences, including any with mint oil in the comments below.

 Update June 2019: